freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/convert-json-data-to-html.english.md

 });
 ```

-<b>WARNING!</b> To complete this challenge you need to add new HTML elements.
-To do this you will use the innerHTML method, this can make your site vulnerable to XSS attacks, which in brief allows an attacker to execute code on the client side.
-To learn more <a href="https://guide.freecodecamp.org/security/xss-cross-site-scripting/">see the guide</a>
+<b>Note:</b> For this challenge you need to add new html elements to the page, so you cannot rely on textContent.
+Instead you need to use innerHTML which can make a site vulnerable to cross site scripting attacks.
 </section>

 ## Instructions